rabobank/cf-metrics-exporter/README.md

 The VCAP_SERVICES should contain the custom metrics endpoint and basic auth credentials. mTLS is not supported.

 There is a `src/test/resources/test.env` file that can be used to set these variables for local testing.
+The `src/test/resources/test-missing-basic-auth.env` can be used to test with mTLS instead of basic auth.

 Use via `source src/test/resources/test.env` in your terminal or add as env file in the IDE runner.

 ## Build